camillescott/camillescott.github.io/about.md

 Out in the real world I emulate a normal person by playing with my cat, making music, and enjoying Star Trek.

+For the curious, the site name comes from my being a bioinformatician and liking The Who.

 ---

 This site was made with [hyde](https://github.com/poole/hyde).